jaantollander/masters-thesis/content/74_job_scripts.md

 srun <program> $SLURM_ARRAY_TASK_ID
 ```

-It is also common to run multiple such jobs independent of each other with slight variation for example in initial conditions.
+It is also common to run multiple such jobs independent of each other with slight variation, for example, in initial conditions.
-We can achieve that by turning it into an array job by adding the `array` argument with desired range and accessing the array ID via an environment variable.
+We can achieve that by turning it into an array job by adding the `array` argument with the desired range and accessing the array ID via an environment variable.

 ## Large parallel job